-While working with children living in the Perry Homes Housing Project, Atlanta, Georgia, during the civil rights era, I took photographs of them primarily so that they might have photographs of themselves though I also kept copies of these photos for myself.
+While working in the Perry Homes Housing Project, Atlanta, Georgia I took photographs of these children primarily so that they might have photographs of themselves.
 I took these photos on our various after-school outings, capturing their youthful energy and enthusiasm.
 This was before the days of seat belts, thus allowing me to transport far over the numbers I could legally transport today.
-These children were very dear to me and we developed lasting relationships over the years that I worked with them, and beyond.
+We developed lasting relationships over the years that I worked with them, and beyond.
 After having almost daily contact with them in their school and in their community, we continued to maintain contact through written correspondence for several years after I left Atlanta.
 In 2015, 45 years after our last face-to-face meeting, we had a joyous reunion in Atlanta.
 I am happy to report that these children who are now mature adults, hold advanced degrees, work as professionals, own their own homes, and have raised successful children as well.
 At our reunion they spoke of how the photos that I gave to them as children gave them pride and stretched their vision of themselves and of how those outings showed them that the world was larger than the Perry Homes community where they lived.

 To my delight, they have asked me to again take their portraits.
 On various trips back to Atlanta we have met again to do just that.
 This series is in process.
 Here you may view many of the vintage photos and some of the “now” portraits which include their mothers as well.